hankrugg/StarvingPhilosophers/README.md

 This program is a solution to the starving philosophers problem.
 By first understanding what problems the starving philosophers problem creates, race conditions, starvation and deadlocks we were able to solve each problem methodically:
-Thread Safe chopstick to protect against philosophers from accessing chopsticks at the same time Starvation solved by random "Philosophising" times giving a chance for other philosophers to eat Using a busy look to check chopstick availability to solve hold and wait.
+Thread Safe chopstick to protect against philosophers from accessing chopsticks at the same time.
+Starvation solved by random "Philosophising" times giving a chance for other philosophers to eat.
+Using a busy loop to check chopstick availability to solve hold and wait (deadlock condition).

 ### Installation
 You will need java 17 to run this program